Why everything is earned, not given

 People don’t know you yet

 And trusting the wrong people can have devastating results in life.
-People can manipulate, and misuse you for their own personal gain.
+People can manipulate, and misuse you for their gain.

 People make judgments all the time.
 We judge things based on their subjective value to us.
 Likewise, we also judge and decide who we deem worthy of our respect and trust, and who we view as untrustworthy.